Do I need to be a member to participate at Beth Am?

 Is the building open during the COVID-19 pandemic?

 We resumed in-person Shabbat services at Beth Am in February 2022 on the recommendation of our COVID task force.
-Strict protocols are in place for your safety and the safety of others.
+Protocols are in place for your safety and the safety of others.
 See COVID-19 information.

 How can I join services and events online?

-We’re excited to see you on Zoom!
+We’re excited to see you on Zoom and streaming!
 You can learn more about our upcoming virtual services and programs through our Weekly Email, or by joining our email list for weekly updates, or email us and we will help you get connected.

 How do I get involved and meet other people?